-Using the configuration form on the Backup Routes page, you can back up the primary connection with alternative connections to the Internet (mobile network) or enable Multiple WANs mode.
+Using the configuration form on the Backup Routes page (see Figure 29), you can back up the primary connection with alternative connections to the Internet (mobile network) or enable Multiple WANs mode.
 It is also possible to prioritize each backup connection option.
-Switching between connections is carried out according to order of priority and the state of the connections.
+Switching between connections is carried out according to the order of priority and the state of the connections.